The Field Guide

 A Commercial Vehicle Operator's Registration (CVOR) is required for any individual or company operating commercial motor vehicles or combinations with a registered gross weight or actual weight exceeding 4,500 kg in Ontario.
 This includes trucks, buses, and tractor-trailers used for hire or reward.

-CVOR Number Display Requirements
+Ontario CVOR Display Reality

 GVW (Gross Vehicle Weight)